zulurepublic/ztx/README.md

 ## 1. What is ZTX and Its Airdrop

-The ZuluToken(ZTX) contract is a standard ERC20 token.
+The ZTX contract is a standard ERC20 token.
 It is the token used within the Zulu Republic.

 The Airdrop is our way of rewarding early adopters and seeding the Zulu Republic ecosystem with a free distribution of ZTX, no strings attached.
 During the Airdrop, the first 100,000 people to sign up will be able to claim a free ZTX deposit to their Zulu wallet, with no need to stake or deposit any of their own funds to participate.